BahereZarezade/Adobe-xd-design1/README.md

 # Adobe-xd-design1

-## this project is a website design by Adobe-xd.
+## This project is a Design of a website witch designed by Adobe-xd software.